The peak algebra in noncommuting variables: Combinatorial identities and conjectures

 Now, let $\phi_j=\mathrm{std}(\phi|_{\varphi_j})$ and $\psi_j=\mathrm{std}(\psi|_{\varphi_j})$ where $\mathrm{std}(-)$ gives the unique set composition that preserves the relative order of elements in the blocks.
 We have

 The second equality follows from Lemma \ref{lem:main}. \end{proof}

-In our computation, we find the following identity that relates Catalan numbers with Eulerian numbers that we cannot prove.
+In our computation of the special case $\phi=\psi$, we find the following identity that relates Catalan numbers with Eulerian numbers that we cannot prove.
 This problem is irrelevant to the main result of this section.

 \begin{Conjecture} If $n$ is odd, then

 where $E(n,k)$ are the Eulerian numbers i.e. number of permutations of $n$ with $k$ descents.
 (OEIS A000182 with alternating sign) \end{Conjecture}